r-dbi/DBI/revdep/README-f-revdep.md

 Calls: MAplot ... tryCatch -> tryCatchList -> tryCatchOne -> <Anonymous>
 Execution halted

-checking package dependencies ...
-NOTE
+checking files in ‘vignettes’ ...
+WARNING
-Package which this enhances but not available for checking: ‘doMPI’
+Files in the 'vignettes' directory newer than all files in 'inst/doc':
+  ‘Makefile’

 checking installed package size ...
-NOTE installed size is 30.4Mb sub-directories of 1Mb or more:
+NOTE installed size is 30.2Mb sub-directories of 1Mb or more:
-    R         1.2Mb
+    R         1.1Mb
     doc      12.9Mb
     scripts  15.7Mb